JBlond/dotfiles/README.md

 - functions.sh wgets wget with Firefox header. extract for many archive formats
 - git_functions.sh part for simplify git.  an = add next git file dn = diff next file
 - git-prompt.sh have a nice prompt inside git repos

+## tmux
+- You can use nested tmux.
+Turn off/on the parent tmux with F12 key.
+- CRTL + B + m = toogle mouse on and off